infinitekoushik/infinite-learnings/psychology/overview.md

 ---

-🧠 *I study psychology not for exams — but to understand the battlefield of the mind.
-To defend myself, connect deeper, and stay sharp.*
+🧠 *I study psychology not for exams but to understand the battlefield of the mind.
+To defend myself, connect deeper and stay sharp.*